The Imposter Syndrome Intensive for Therapists in Private Practice

 There’s a gap between what you’ve built and how you feel inside, and no amount of logic, reasoning, or evidence seems to close that gap.

-Those experiences shaped your clinical rigor, but they also left you with the persistent sense that you’re not as good as people think you are.
-The beliefs about money that make you feel guilty every time you send an invoice, the thing that makes you second-guess a clinical decision you know was right three hours after the session ended, the reason you haven’t raised your rates, niched down, or launched the thing you keep thinking about.
+Those experiences shaped your clinical rigor, but they also left you with the persistent sense that you’re not as good as people think you are: the guilt when you send an invoice, the second-guessing three hours after a session, the fog that keeps you playing smaller than you need to.

-Or maybe it’s more of a fog: you can’t quite name it but you’re tired of carrying it and you’re ready to put it down.
+Or maybe you can't quite name it, but you're tired of carrying it and you’re ready to put it down.

 You know what imposter syndrome is.
 You can probably see it in your clients a mile away.
 But knowing what it is or where it comes from hasn’t made yours go away.